 How to Avoid Production Re-shoots & Cost Overruns | Production FAQ

-23.04.2012 , Fashion Video Production, Film Production, LA Production Company, Los Angeles Production Company, Production Company, PRODUCTION FAQ, Television production, Video Production 0
+23.04.2012 , ad agencies, ad agency, advertising agencies, advertising agency, Brand Content Agency, Brand Film Production, Branded Content Agency, Commercial Production Company, creative agencies, creative agency, LA Production Company, Los Angeles Production Company, Production Company, PRODUCTION FAQ, Video Production Company 0

 Tiger House Films is a Los Angeles production company specializing in commercial production, music video production and more.
 In this blog post, we’ll tell you how a production can avoid re-shoots and cost overruns.

 Re-shoots may be done for a variety of reasons, but here is one common re-shoot scenario: